 At June 30, 2022, the District reported a liability of \$24,925 for its proportionate share of the collective net OPEB liability.
 The collective net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the collective net OPEB liability was determined by an actuarial valuation.

-The District's proportion of the collective net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the total projected contributions, actuarially determined.
-At June 30, 2022 and 2021, the District's proportion of contributions for the year was 4.42% and 4.17%, respectively.
+The District's proportion of the collective net OPEB (asset) liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the total projected contributions, actuarially determined.
+At June 30, 2023 and 2022, the District's proportion of contributions for the year was 4.08% and 4.43%, respectively.